 The epidural ligaments or meningovertebral ligaments anchor the inner layer of the dura to the outer layer or periosteal layer.
-In dogs, the ventral epidural (meningovertebral) ligament extends throughout the length of the vertebral canal (Kent et al. Anatomic description of clinical relevance of the meningovertebral ligament in dogs.
-JAVMA 687-694, Vol 255, 6, 2019).
+In dogs, the ventral epidural (meningovertebral) ligament extends throughout the length of the vertebral canal.
 In the cervical region, the dura is attached to the ligamenta flavum with the posterior cervical epidural ligaments or dorsal meningovertebral ligaments.
 However, as the two layers of the dura mater are attached one another at the floor of the vertebral canal at C1 and C2, and the ventral vertebral venosus plexuses are big at the cervical region, the ventral epidural ligament is more difficult to distinguish.
 These ligaments prevent damaging the spinal cord when the column is flexed by keeping the spinal cord and meninges in place.
 The cervical spine lengthens during neck flexion.
 However the inner layer of the dura mater, attached to the outer layer (periosteal layer) and the ligamenta flava, migrates within the spinal canal.
 When a disc protrusion is present, the mobility of the dura may be impeded increasing the tension of the dura resulting in pain because the dura in sensory innervated.

 At the intervertebral foramina there are also intraforaminal ligaments that connect the periosteum and the transforaminal ligaments to the nerve root and vessels to protect the nerve roots mechanically when stretching.
 These ligaments surround the root radially.
 The foraminotomy affects the